 Read the sections below for everything you need to know about the connection between obesity and your genetics.

 Click on any of the topics below to jump directly to that section

-- Genetics and hunger
+- Obesity and Genetics

 If obesity has so many negative mental and physical health consequences, why would our bodies have evolved this way?

 To answer this question, let’s consider how the body’s survival requirements have coincided with environmental factors over the course of human history.

 Humans have been in their current state (“homo sapiens”) for between 50,000 and 100,000 years.
 The obesity epidemic has been growing for about 30 years, or between 0.03% and 0.06% of human history.